patternfly/patternfly-elements/elements/pfelement/README.md

 Context is automatically passed down from parent components to their children (often being defined by container elements and observed and acted upon by content components) **without** manual intervention by a developer.
 This is done through the `on` attribute.
 The `on` attribute should not be manually edited or added or manipulated by the JavaScript of a component.

-Adding the `pfe-g-context` attribute to any component will **break that inheritance** and manually invoke your preferred context.
+Adding the `context` attribute to any component will **break that inheritance** and manually invoke your preferred context.
 This is a way to **opt-out** of the contexts provided by parent elements.
 Only add this attribute if you want to walk away from inherited context.

 ### Random ID